2018 Plant City Strawberry Festival runs 11 days

 - Florida Rambler article, Camping Near Tampa: Lithia Springs Park

-Directions: Easily accessible from Interstae-4 via Exits 17, 19 and 21.
+Directions: Easily accessible from Interstate 4 via Exits 17, 19 and 21.
 Follow the signs.
-Click here for a downloadable site map that identifies event locations and parking.